pjuaristi-ikerlan/industry-core-hub-frontend-boilerplate/ic-backend/README.md

     Revised by an human committer
 -->

-# Eclipse Tractus-X Industry Software Development KIT (SDK)
+# Eclipse Tractus-X Industry Core Hub Backend

-Welcome to the Eclipse Tractus-X Industry Software Development KIT!
-This SDK is designed to provide a comprehensive set of tools and services for handling the basic components from the Tractus-X dataspace.
-Using this SDK you will be able to embed into your application the logic for handling the Digital Twin Registry (DTR) and the Submodel Server.
-Below is an overview of the folder structure and the purpose of each directory.
+Welcome to the Eclipse Tractus-X Industry Core Hub Backend, here you will find the microservices that implement the logic from the Industry Code KIT.

 ## Folder Structure